VirtoCommerce/vc-docs/platform/developer-guide/docs/Extensibility/overview.md

 Here are some benefits you get by following our **Extension concept** and using **Extensible points** our platform provides for customizing your solution:

-+ **Seamless delivery:** If you don't have any modifications in the code you do not own, you will avoid merging hell during updates and be able to timely receive new fixes for bugs and security vulnerabilities, along with new functionality even for major updates.
+* **Seamless delivery:** If you don't have any modifications in the code you do not own, you will avoid merging hell during updates and be able to timely receive new fixes for bugs and security vulnerabilities, along with new functionality even for major updates.
 The platform team makes every effort to simplify the updating process and not to introduce any breaking changes in new releases.
 This is a huge advantage, but it is only advantageous to you if you take action on the updates.

-+ **Easier support provision.** Virto's support team can easily reproduce your issues and quickly provide you with the right solutions and answers.
+* **Easier support provision.** Virto's support team can easily reproduce your issues and quickly provide you with the right solutions and answers.

-### Seamless Delivery
+### Seamless delivery

 Usually, customization or extensibility means a complex update process.
 If you customize the default implementation, you need to support it by yourself.
 Getting updates from the vendor and redeveloping them to extend the functionality for the customers' needs becomes a time consuming task.